 To provide an assessment of Graduate Student's use of description, analysis, and reflection of selected NBPTS-aligned artifacts from across the program.
-The analysis demonstrates how the artifact(s) described aligns specifically with the NBPTS standard(s) identified and is supported with a citation(s) of research based best practices in the field (transfer).
-Additionally, the narrative in the analysis section should illustrate the Graduate Student's interest/passion for the subject, instructional technology (curiosity), additional effort beyond the required work (initiative), and the development of their ideas beyond the mentor teacher or course instructor (independence).
-This portfolio assignment is not intended to be just a collection of assignments.
+The analysis demonstrates how the artifacts described align specifically with the NBPTS Core Propositions identified and are supported with citations of research based best practices in the field (transfer).
+Additionally, the narrative in the analysis section should illustrate the Graduate Student's interest/passion for the subject, instructional technology (curiosity), additional effort beyond the required work (initiative), and the development of their ideas (independence).
+This Graduate Portfolio is not intended to be just a collection of assignments.
 Rather, it is a purposeful collection of artifacts showing evidence of growth in teaching skills and demonstration of one's understanding of connecting theory to practice.